per1234/esparto/docs/api_alexa.md

 * web Rest: http://whatever IP/rest/cmd/echo/rename/Robotic Brain Surgeon
 * webUI default WiFi tab: enter new name and click "update details"

-Once named, this then becomes the name by whcih Alexa will activate the device atfer she has discovered it.
+Once named, this then becomes the name by which Alexa will activate the device after she has discovered it.

 ## Discovery

 What follows will be also be true if at any subsequent time you change the Alexa name.
 The device is in "pairing" or discovery mode and yiu must tell Alexa: "Discover devices".

-Any time the deive is in this mode, two things are visible:
+Any time the device is in this mode, two things are visible:

 * the built-in LED flashes a single short blip (Actually a Morse code "E" or "Echo" - get it? :)

 * the "a" LED to the left of the heartbeat goes red.

-Once alexa has discovered the device, the echo flahser stops and the webuI "a" LED goes green.
+Once alexa has discovered the device, the echo flasher stops and the web UI "a" LED goes green.

 ## Initiating discovery mode